Nathanduggan/student-scribble-app/README.md

 they are having.

 #### The Manage Subjects Page:
 This page will list the subjects that the students have added.
-They will be able to edit subject and also delete the student.
+They will be able to edit subjects and also delete the subject.
 At the bottom of the page will be an add subject button where the student will be able to add a new subject to the list.